How to Apply

 Program Entrance Requirements

 Undergraduate students at Curtis are enrolled in either the Diploma or Bachelor of Music programs.
-Upon acceptance to Curtis, all undergraduate students are automatically placed into the non-degree undergraduate Diploma program.
-Students who wish to enter the Bachelor of Music program must meet the program’s entrance requirements by submitting the most current official transcript of high school and (if applicable) college academic work, as well as optional SAT test scores and standardized English proficiency exam results.
+Students who wish to enter the Bachelor of Music program must meet the program’s entrance requirements by submitting the most current official transcript of high school and (if applicable) college academic work, as well as optional standardized test scores and English proficiency exam results.

-The following documents are required in order to apply for admission to the Bachelor’s degree program.
+The following documents are required for admission to the Bachelor of Music upon matriculation.

-- A complete official high school or, if applicable, college transcript in English, with grades and graduation date
+• A complete official high school or, if applicable, college transcript in English, with grades and graduation date.
+Bachelor of Music applicants must upload an unofficial transcript directly to the admissions application as specified.

 Note: Curtis’s College Board Code is 2100